bytex-solutions/snamp/docs/performance.md

 ### Response time first
 If response time is more important than overall throughput and garbage collection pauses must be kept shorter than approximately one second, then you may choose one of the following collectors:
 * Concurrent Mark & Sweep `-XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled`.
 Additionally, specify `-XX:+CMSIncrementalMode` if only two cores are available.
-* G1 collector with `-XX:+UseG1GC -XX:-UseAdaptiveSizePolicy`.
+* G1 collector with `-XX:+UseG1GC`.
 That requires large heaps - about 6GB or larger, and stable and predictable pause time below 0.5 seconds.

 ## Number of cores